 Downtown Loop Tips and Suggestions

-- Are you looking to get back to your Strip hotel after spending a day on Fremont Street?
+• Looking to get back to your Strip hotel after spending a day on Fremont Street?
 Hop on the shuttle and get off at STRAT.
 Once there, enjoy their observation deck and cheap table games when compared to other Strip resorts.
-Afterward, snag an Uber/Lyft to your Strip hotel, which will be slightly cheaper than if you had grabbed one from Fremont Street.
+Afterward, hop on The Deuce bus for a cheap ride south to resorts on the Strip.
+If you desire a quicker ride, just snag an Uber/Lyft to your Strip hotel, which will be slightly cheaper than if you had grabbed one from Fremont Street.

 I was impressed with the ease with which the Downtown Loop shuttle was to use.
-The driver was knowledgeable, gave tips on what to visit, and was friendly.
+The driver was knowledgeable, clearly announced stops, gave tips on what to visit, and was friendly.

 For those looking to visit destinations on the Loop’s route, the system is a valuable amenity.